gqlNU/closinggap/README.md

 ## Data
 - The file `smi_closingthegap.RData` contains the SMI prevalence and the associated covariates at the LSOA level;
-- The folder `England` contains the graph files for MSOAs, Districts and CCGs.
+- The three files with extension `.graph` are the graph files for MSOAs, Districts and CCGs.
 Each graph file defines the neighbourhood structure at that geographical level.
 These graph files are INLA inputs.

 ##  R code for model fitting